Reverse Lookup List by Purpose

 Click here to expand

 If you are doing a Space Exhibition using Unity Upload, you can easily implement gimmicks that activate when someone enters the exhibition space by using the Vket OnBooth Trigger, an Udon script provided by Vket.
+The same applies to Space Exhibitions (Cross-Platform Venue).

 *You can add Vket OnBooth Trigger by adding the Udon Behaviour component to an empty object and then selecting it from the dropdown menu.